BelalAboseada/portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
-This project showcases my skills, projects, and experiences in the field of [Your Field/Area of Expertise].
+This project showcases my skills, projects, and experiences in the field of Frontend Development

 ## Technologies Used